Community

 Tuition and Registration

-In-person registrations for courses offered at CMU on Wednesdays is $60 per person.
+Single in-person registration offered at CMU on Wednesdays is $60 per person/course.

-Registrations for a smaller group for any online course in a home is $80.
+Small group (2-4 people) for any online course in a home is $80.

-Registrations for a larger group in a church or other community for any online course is $175.
+Larrge group (5 or more people) in a church or other community for any online course is $175.

 Online Registration Form